BE FAST is an easy way to identify a possible stroke

 Our Stroke Program Treatments & Services

 While stroke is the leading cause of long term disability, treatment can lower the risk of lasting damage.
-Depending on the type of stroke, your treatment may include:
+Our team of professionals will work closely with you to create a plan that meets your goals.
+Your treatment may include:

 - Clot-busting medication: Alteplase, or tissue plasminogen activator (tPA), is a medicine that breaks up blood clots and improves blood flow to the brain.